mulllhausen/software-notes/debian7-network-interfaces-setup.md

     connect: Network is unreachable

-then you don't have a connection to the router. if this happens then the first thing to do is to check the light is on for the wifi card. if it is then have a look through this for help - http://unix.stackexchange.com/questions/190754/wpa-supplicant-nightmares
+then you don't have a connection to the router. if this happens then the first thing to do is to check the light is on for the wifi card. if it is on then have a look through this for help - http://unix.stackexchange.com/questions/190754/wpa-supplicant-nightmares

 #### connect to an ssid using `wpa_supplicant` via `/etc/network/interfaces`

+on debian 7 it is possible to have wpa_supplicant called automatically by placing the relevant instructions in `/etc/network/interfaces` like so:

+    iface wlan0 inet static
+        wpa-ssid "myssid"
+        wpa-psk "my wpa2 password"
+        wpa-ap-scan 1
+        wpa-proto WPA2
+        wpa-pairwise CCMP
+        wpa-group CCMP
+        wpa-key-mgmt WPA-PSK
+        address 192.168.1.50
+        netmask 255.255.255.0
+        gateway 192.168.1.1
+        dns-nameservers 8.8.8.8 8.8.4.4

+rename `/etc/wpa_supplicant/wpa_supplicant.conf` so that it no longer gets called:

+    $ sudo mv /etc/wpa_supplicant/wpa_supplicant.conf /etc/wpa_supplicant/wpa_supplicant.conf.old

+now bring up the device:

+    $ sudo ip link set wlan0 up

+and bringing up the interface should automatically connect to your wifi access point without the need to manually run wpa_supplicant:

+    $ sudo ifup wlan0

+if you can ping the router then you have done everything correctly:

+    ping 192.168.1.1

+but if it says

+    connect: Network is unreachable

+then you don't have a connection to the router. if this happens then the first thing to do is to check the light is on for the wifi card. if it is on then have a look through this for help - http://unix.stackexchange.com/questions/190754/wpa-supplicant-nightmares